jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-3/index.md

 <div data-scanner>unquoted "quoted"</div>

-You get the idea — here's the [code](https://github.com/guardian/cql/blob/f89645f4d8079198e0a8d648f37c1d1810b71354/prosemirror-client/src/lang/scanner.ts) if you'd like to see the entire implementation.
+Here's the [code](https://github.com/guardian/cql/blob/f89645f4d8079198e0a8d648f37c1d1810b71354/prosemirror-client/src/lang/scanner.ts) if you'd like to see the entire implementation as it stands in the CQL project.

 And that's the scanner done!
 From a string input, we've now got a tool that can produce an ordered list of tokens.
 This is enough to power some of the features of our yet-to-be-implemented UI — syntax highlighting, for one — but to ensure our query is correctly formed, report errors, and power our typeahead, we'll need to transform these tokens into a data structure that represents our CQL grammar.
 In the next post, we'll write a parser that does just that.

 [^1]: Strictly, a regular expression that does not include [non-regular features](https://en.wikipedia.org/wiki/Regular_expression#Patterns_for_non-regular_languages), like backreferences.

-[^2]: Crafting Interpreters has a [great chapter](https://craftinginterpreters.com/scanning.html#top) on writing a scanner if you'd like some guidance.
+[^2]: There are of course many ways to write a scanner, including leaning more heavily on regular expressions, and consuming the input in a more functional style, but I figured this way might be the easiest for a wide audience to read.
 [^3]: I originally wrote the language server for CQL in Scala ([code](https://github.com/guardian/cql/tree/scala/src/main/scala)), and rewrote it in Typescript once it became clear that introducing a network call for language features ... didn't serve the product well!
 More on that in a future post.

 <style>